XeryusTC/lanciesite/README.md

 Because of this you have to set up django to the appropriate mail provider.
 This can either be done in the global django settings or by a small file in the lanciesite sub-folder.
-In case the email settings are in the global django settings then line 13 needs to be removed from `lanciesite/settings.py`, this line imports the local configuration.
-If you want to use this local configuration instead then you should rename `lanciesite/email_settings.py-example` to `lanciesite/email_settings.py` and fill  in the details.
+In case the email settings are in the global django settings then you don't need to do anything as it should work out of the box.
+If you want to use the local configuration instead then you need to uncomment line 13 in `lanciesite/settings.py` and rename `lanciesite/email_settings.py-example` to `lanciesite/email_settings.py` and fill  in the details.
 Most of these are explained at http://docs.djangoproject.com/en/1.6/ref/settings/ with the exception of the